 Walk-ins will be seen on Thursdays and Fridays from 5 p.m. – 7 p.m. starting April 22.

 Hardin County vaccine clinics are open to anyone 18 and older and are not limited to county residents.
 You are asked to bring completed vaccination, a driver’s license and a health insurance card if you have one.

 Southeast Texas Regional Operations Center

-The SETROC will receive 11,000 doses of the COVID-19 vaccine to be distributed in Beaumont, Port Arthur, Jasper/Newton, Hardin, Orange and Riceland.
+The SETROC receives doses of the COVID-19 vaccine from the state and distributes them to hubs in Beaumont, Port Arthur, Jasper/Newton, Hardin, Orange and to Riceland Healthcare in Winnie.